 My MS story starts when I was a teenager in the US Army.
 I started have sporadic symptoms of what I now know is MS.

 These ranged from optic neuritis symptoms (blurriness, "shiny confetti") and legs that would "fall asleep" for minutes at a time and be numb for a day or so.
 When these became more frequent the problem was I was an Army platoon sergeant with 30 or so soldiers I was responsible for.
-I couldn't be sick, I was trained to lead by example.
+I could not be sick, I was trained to lead by example.

 Plus, all those symptoms had "logical" explanations and could be easily excused and written off.

 Blurry eyes?
 We spent hours looking through binoculars and laser targeting devices, so who wouldn't have blurry eyes?
 Aches, pains, and numbness?
 In Alaska we literally walked over mountains in winter for weeks at a time at 30, 40 and 50 below zero -- who wouldn't have gripes about that?

 One mantra among Army combat arms units was "pain is weakness leaving your body" -- there was a plausible excuse for all my symptoms.

 After 8 years in the Army I got out and started working in the civilian sector and soon I had my first major MS attack.